Being Dad has nothing to do with fathering a child.

 Abba is the word used by Jesus to describe his relationship with God the Father.
 It defines the perfected relationship of a father and son.
 Abba is a Greek proper noun (Ἀββᾶ) used as the term of tender endearment by a beloved child – i.e. in an affectionate, dependent relationship with their father; “daddy,” “papa.”

-So I think it is simple to render from this who a Dad is supposed to Be.
-The perfect Dad is God, and Dads should seek that perfection – remember, perfection means hitting the mark or attaining a goal – as best as possible.
-Unlike the Natural Aptitudes of a Man or the Aptitude for Marriage of a Husband, the Abba Aptitudes are measured against the unchangeable nature of God the Daddy.
-He sets the mark that Dads have to seek to attain, and it is their ability and willingness to achieve that perfection that determines if they should be a Dad – and therefore a Husband – or not.
+It is simple to render from this who a Dad is supposed to Be.
+The perfect Dad is God, and Dads, beginning with becoming a Man, should “be perfect as [their] Father in Heaven is perfect.”
+Like the Natural Aptitudes of a Man or the Aptitude for Marriage of a Husband, the Abba Aptitudes are measured as the Dad’s own perfection.
+“Be perfect as your father in heaven is perfect” sets the mark that Dads have to seek to attain, and it is their ability and willingness to achieve that perfection that determines if they should be a Dad – and therefore a Husband – or not.

 The Abba Aptitudes are simple – but they are not easy.